phac-nml/biohansel/docs/source/user-docs/parameters.rst

 The minimum frequency that all of the k-mers of the chosen subtyping scheme should be found in a raw reads Fastq dataset.
 If a k-mer falls below this coverage, it will not be taken into account in the results.

-This parameter should be adjusted based on the average genome coverage of the dataset (or estimated average tile coverage output by BioHansel).
+This parameter should be adjusted based on the average genome coverage of the dataset (or estimated average tile coverage output by biohansel).
 A good min k-mer coverage would be 10% of your estimated genome/tile coverage.

 Max k-mer frequency/coverage
 """"""""""""""""""""""""""""

 The maximum frequency that all of the k-mers of the chosen subtyping scheme should be found in a raw reads Fastq dataset.
 If a k-mer is above this chosen frequency, it will not be taken into account.
 Default is 1000.
-Make sure that the Max k-mer frequency is at least 5x more then the average genome coverage of the dataset (or estimated average tile coverage output by BioHansel).
+Make sure that the Max k-mer frequency is at least 5x more then the average genome coverage of the dataset (or estimated average tile coverage output by biohansel).

 |k-mer_freq|

 Quality Checking Thresholds
 ###########################

-These parameters are used to run the quality control (QC) module that determines if the outcome of BioHansel is a PASS or a FAIL.
+These parameters are used to run the quality control (QC) module that determines if the outcome of biohansel is a PASS or a FAIL.
 Changing them allows for greater control on what the program will allow a pass, whether this is more strict or less strict.

 |QC_Thresh|